-On Febrary 13, 2014 the Clark Center for International Education hosted an event in which the former Director of the World Food Programme, Catherine Bertini, discussed international careers to an audience of over sixty individuals.
+On February 13, 2014 the Clark Center for International Education hosted an event in which the former Director of the World Food Programme, Catherine Bertini, discussed international careers to an audience of over sixty individuals.
 By 1992 she became the Executive Director of the World Food Programme, and from 2003-2005 she began to work for the UN under the Secretary General for Management.
 She began by providing the attendees with an overview of her experience working internationally, such as the time in which she and her colleagues were dropping food out of airplanes for the hungry in Sudan during a time of violence.
 After sharing her experiences about working internationally, Bertini then explained the various career opportunities offered by the United Nations, noting the requirements one needs to fulfill to be considered for these jobs.
 Bertini’s lecture not only proved the audience that they, too, can change the world, but also informed attendees how to go about doing so.

 On February 10, 2014 the Clark Center for International Education, the Department of Kinesiology, and the Department of Sports Management collaborated in hosting “Putin’s Games.
 Sports, Society, Politics, and Economy.”
-Over fifty guests joined together in Corey Union’s Fireplace Lounge to watch panelists Dr. Yomee Lee, Dr. Ted Fay, Dr. Susan Rayl, and Dr. Jing Huang to discuss what goes on behind the scenes of the Olympic Games.
+Over fifty guests joined together in Corey Union’s Fireplace Lounge to watch panelists Yomee Lee, Ted Fay, Susan Rayl, and Jing Huang to discuss what goes on behind the scenes of the Olympic Games.
 Specific topics that were discussed include the development of the Winter Olympics over the years, the enormous cost of this year’s Sochi Olympics, China’s improvement in the Games, and the debt that is left in the hands of local taxpayers after the event concludes.
 Overall, this successful event was an eye-opening experience for its attendees, allowing them to see beyond what is televised and look at the Olympic Games through a more critical lens.

 On November 7, 2013, the SUNY Cortland Zeta Xi Chapter inducted 53 students and 5 faculty members (one honorary faculty member) into the Phi Beta Delta International Honor Society.
 The Society recognizes scholarly achievement in international education.
 Students from approximately 30 different majors on campus and faculty from 5 units on campus were inducted in the Phi Beta Delta International Honor Society.
-Seven International Studies students were inducted into Phi Beta Delta on this occassion: Sarah Brown, Lyndsey Dolan-King, Brittany Girardi, Casey Knutson, Rachel Miller, Genevieve Montreuil, and Peter Rakowsky.
+Seven International Studies students were inducted into Phi Beta Delta on this occasion: Sarah Brown, Lyndsey Dolan-King, Brittany Girardi, Casey Knutson, Rachel Miller, Genevieve Montreuil, and Peter Rakowsky.
 Alexandru Balas, the new coordinator of the International Studies Program, was also inducted as an honorary member.
 Congratulations to all the inductees and to the International Studies students that became members of the Phi Beta Delta Honor Society.
 Please find below some photos with a few of the International Studies students and faculty inducted into the Phi Beta Delta Honor Society.

 Lyndsey Dolan-King, Peter Rakowsky, Rachel Miller, and Casey Knutson together with Alexandru Balas, Coordinator of the International Studies Program